GSA-TTS/identity-handbook/_articles/definition-of-done.md

 ## Acceptance

-- PO accepts that user story and acceptance criteria have been fulfilled
+- Product manager accepts that user story and acceptance criteria have been fulfilled
 - Design accepts feature for release to users if applicable
 - Team asserts that all other applicable aspects of the DoD have been met

 ### Acceptance Threads

-Only Product Owners and Scrum Masters have permission to mark JIRAs as completed.
-To help them review tickets, we create Acceptance Threads in Slack.
+Only Product Owners, Product Managers, and Scrum Masters have permission to mark JIRAs as completed.
+To help them review tickets, we create
+Acceptance Threads in Slack.

 [![screenshot of example thread with labelled key points][image]][image]